+'''

 copy: bool.
 Copy the model before making any modifications.

+'''

+'''

+cobra.manipulation.modify.convert_to_irreversible(cobra_model)

+'''

-cobra.manipulation.modify.convert_to_irreversible(cobra_model) Split reversible reactions into two irreversible reactions cobra_model: A Model object which will be modified in place.
+Split reversible reactions into two irreversible reactions

 These two reactions will proceed in opposite directions.
 This guarentees that all reactions in the model will only allow positive flux values, which is useful for some modeling problems.